Finding Credit Card Debt Relief

 Using debt consolidation to get relief

-Debt consolidation is often the preferred choice for debt relief because of the benefits it provides.
+Debt consolidation is often the preferred choice for debt relief because of its benefits.
 With consolidation, you pay back everything you owe while minimizing interest charges.
-You can often enjoy lower monthly payments, even while you pay off your debt faster and save thousands.
+You can often enjoy lower monthly payments, even while you pay off your debt faster and save thousands of dollars.
 There’s also no credit report damage, which you see with other solutions like debt settlement and bankruptcy.

 There are three basic ways to consolidate credit card debt: